Asymmetrical-irt/AsymmIRT/README.md

 ## Data simulation

-This is a basic example on how to simulate data from the available asymmetric and symmetric models.
+This is a basic example on how to simulate data from the available asymmetric asymmetric models.
+In this version models to simulate synthetic data from are: LPE and RLPE.
 The user can also plot the scores and the parameters of the simulated data.
 There is also a way to print a summary of the dataset.

 ``` r